 For example, suppose you need to assign users to groups in your target PowerShell system, based on the department listed in their primary Contract.
 Suppose your organization has 20 departments.

-- Using standard permissions, you would have to create 20 business rules each with its own standard permission and condition.
-Whenever a Person's department changes, they would exit the scope of one business rule and enter another.
+- Using standard permissions, you would need to create 20 business rules each with its own standard permission and conditions.
+Whenever a Person's department changes, they would exit the scope of one business rule and enter another, causing the old entitlement to be revoked and the new one to be granted.

-- By contrast, you can accomplish the same thing with a single dynamic permission.
-You simply write a PowerShell script which grants membership to a target group corresponding to the primary Contract's department variable.
-Then whenever any Person's department has changed during an enforcement, the rule is re-evaluated and group membership is dynamically updated as needed.
-Throughout this process, the Person remains in scope of the same business rule.
-The only thing that changes is the specific variation of the granted entitlement (in this example, the target group).
+- By contrast, you can accomplish the same thing using a single standard permission with 20 sub-permissions.
+You would write a PowerShell script which reads the primary Contract's department variable and selects the sub-permission which grants the appropriate target group membership.
+Then, whenever a Person's department changes, the Update script is triggered.
+Thus, the sub-permissions are dynamically re-evaluated and target group memberships altered as needed.
+Throughout this process, the Person remains in scope of a single business rule with one standard permission.
+No manual intervention is required.
+The only change is the specific sub-permission(s) granted.

-Dynamic permissions are defined on the target PowerShell system's Permissions tab.
+Sub-permissions are created on the target PowerShell system's Permissions tab.

 Add or modify an entitlement